mdeniz/marcus_bikes/README.md

 * **Cart**

-  A cart represents the bag of products a customer have selected (and maybe customized) to later order from our store.
-A cart may be associated to a well known customer or to an anonymous one (not implemented).
+  A cart represents the bag of products a customer has selected (and maybe customized) to later order from our store.
+A cart may be associated with a well-known customer or with an anonymous one (not implemented).
 Having the carts in the database enables us to identify abandoned ones and take action after a certain time.
-Storing them also may able us to recover it in another session if the customer is a well known one.
+Storing them also may enable us to recover it in another session if the customer is a well-known one.

   *Table definition* ([source code](db/migrate/20241201000639_create_carts.rb)):